Slow-Town-LLC-Internal/test-doc-v2/README.md

 If you encounter errors related to `auth.js` script (like "Identifier has already been declared"):
 1. The script is designed to prevent multiple initialization using `window.docsAuthInitialized` flag
 2. The script is included from both `login.html` and `Layout.tsx`, but should only execute once
+3. Script first loads configuration from `/api/config` endpoint, including the API URL and storage keys
-3. Script first checks if auth is enabled via API config before attempting any redirects
+4. Script then checks if auth is enabled via API config before attempting any redirects
+5. All auth configuration is centralized in `api-docs/config/app-config.json`

 #### API Gateway CORS Errors
 If you see CORS errors in the browser console when trying to authenticate: